TanStack/query/docs/react/guides/infinite-queries.md

 It's essential to understand that calling `fetchNextPage` while an ongoing fetch is in progress runs the risk of overwriting data refreshes happening in the background.
 This situation becomes particularly critical when rendering a list and triggering `fetchNextPage` simultaneously.

 Remember, there can only be a single ongoing fetch for an InfiniteQuery.
-Despite having a single cache entry spread across multiple pages, attempting to fetch two pages simultaneously might lead to data overwrites.
+A single cache entry is shared for all pages, attempting to fetch twice simultaneously might lead to data overwrites.

 If you intend to enable simultaneous fetching, you can utilize the `{ cancelRefetch: false }` option (default: true) within `fetchNextPage`.